Back-to-school bus issues lead to upset parents

 “For them [the Springdale School District] to say, well, the parents have to figure it out.
 If parents in the whole RV park are working, what are you supposed to do?” said Campbell.

 Misty Piazza is a mom in the Springdale School District.
-The new bus stop this year is about a half a mile from her home.
-She drove her 8th grader to the bus stop on the first day of school, but the bus never came.
+The new bus stop this year is about half a mile from her home.
+She drove her eighth grader to the bus stop on the first day of school, but the bus never came.

 This impacted not only her kid but a number of kids waiting at the stop for the bus to come.